Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 all links take the user to a new page and links are related the book review websites above the footer.

 # Future features
-I would also like to include a questionare about peoples favourite books and sites
+I would also like to include a questionare about peoples favourite albums and sites.

 Possibly add a game in the future to add even more interactivity.